andaze/WebCorporate/content/solution/azure-bot/index.en.md

 ### (1) User side

-* ・Users can easily make inquiries 24 hours a day.
+* Users can easily make inquiries 24 hours a day.
-* ・Quick replies, so questions can be resolved in a short time.
+* Quick replies, so questions can be resolved in a short time.
-* ・Increased knowledge of products and services, resulting in higher customer satisfaction
+* Increased knowledge of products and services, resulting in higher customer satisfaction
-* ・Customers can be served online without having to visit a storefront.
+* Customers can be served online without having to visit a storefront.

 ### (2) Company side

-* ・Streamlines the workload and personnel costs of the customer support department
+* Streamlines the workload and personnel costs of the customer support department
-* ・Reduction of burden and labor cost for customer support department
+* Reduction of burden and labor cost for customer support department
-* ・Inquiry records are useful for business improvement
+* Inquiry records are useful for business improvement
-* ・The accuracy of responses increases as the chatbot learns more.
+* The accuracy of responses increases as the chatbot learns more.
-* ・Increase in sales by increasing the number of customer contacts
+* Increase in sales by increasing the number of customer contacts

 ## Suggested Industries

-* ・Distribution
+* Distribution
-* ・Securities
+* Securities
-* ・Fashion, Cosmetics
+* Fashion, Cosmetics
-* ・Apparel
+* Apparel
-* ・Food
+* Food
-* ・Home appliances
+* Home appliances
-* ・Banking
+* Banking